Contarini: Family

-Andrea Palladio, who was employed by the Contarini and their relatives, designed several of the most outstanding neo-classical structures in the Veneto's environs.
-Importantly, his works satisfied his clients, which, full-circle, he had helped to create.
-Many such works are found to have often favored a minimalist, if neo-classical, dialog among their design elements.
-A passion for purity of line, scale and proportion were fundamental to and codified in Palladio's I quattro libri dell'architettura, detailing vital points of design interest for architecture and decoration enthusiasts and professionals, and remains used by architecture students even today.

 Surviving branch in Sicily

 A branch remains in Sicily today.
 With the arrival of Alvise Contarini in Syracuse at the invitation of Martin I of Sicily this branch of the family was established in Sicily in 1394, the year in which Alvise married Cesarea Modica of Baron Pietro di Modica.
 Alvise Contarini was given the fiefdoms of San Giacomo Belmineo and Solarino as part of the dowry.
 In 1406 he was elected mayor of Syracuse, followed by numerous other communal, ministerial and military official positions for his descendants in the Kingdom of Sicily and the Kingdom of Italy after the Risorgimento.
 In Sicily the family carries the title Duke of Castrofilippo.